awslabs/amazon-sagemaker-workshop/Simplify-Workflows/README.md

 ## Preliminaries

 - Be sure you have completed all of the Prerequisites listed in the [**main README**](../README.md).
 This workshop makes use of the AWS CLI and requires the use of a Bash environment for scripting.
-AWS Cloud9 is used to run the CLI and scripts; if you haven't done so already, please complete the [**Cloud9 Setup**](../Cloud9).
+AWS CloudShell or AWS Cloud9 can be used to run the CLI and scripts; if you haven't done so already, please complete the [**CloudShell (or Cloud9) Setup**](../Cloud9).

-- **DOWNLOAD THIS REPOSITORY TO YOUR COMPUTER**.
-To do so:
-  - Return to the home page of this GitHub repository or open it in another tab;
-  - Click the green **Clone or download** button from the upper right of the main page of the repository, then **Download ZIP**.
-  - Use the downloaded notebooks in the notebooks directory rather than other versions you might find inside your notebook instance or elsewhere; the downloaded versions are modified for use in workshops.

-If you are new to using Jupyter notebooks, read the next section, otherwise you may now skip ahead to the next module.
+- If you are new to using Jupyter notebooks, read the next section, otherwise you may now skip ahead to the next section.

 ### Jupyter Notebooks:  A Brief Overview